JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 3.md

     http://192.168.56.10/munin

 You should now see the beginnings of some Munin charts.
 Which is great!
-But let’s tune a few things first, such as activating some `apache`, `mysql` & `postfix` specific `munin` plugins like so:
+But let’s tune a few things first, such as activating some `apache`, `mysql` and `postfix` specific `munin` plugins like so:

     sudo ln -s /usr/share/munin/plugins/apache_accesses /etc/munin/plugins/apache_accesses
     sudo ln -s /usr/share/munin/plugins/apache_processes /etc/munin/plugins/apache_processes